The Biggest Problems With Smoke Detectors and How You Can Fix Them

 Improper Installation

 Some smoke alarm problems may not be so obvious.
 Ideally, smoke alarms should be on an interconnected network.
 This means that if one alarm sounds, the others in the house do as well.

-If your home has the capability to support interconnected alarms, it’s a problem if they operate independently.
+If your home can support interconnected alarms, it’s a problem if they operate independently.
 It’s also a problem if your smoke alarms are somehow obscured.
 Check every alarm in your home to ensure they are not painted over or hidden behind curtains.

 Finally, refer to the NFPA’s guidance on smoke detector coverage and placement guidelines.
 Incorrect placement or arrangement can interfere with how effective your detectors are.